ganeshgudala123/Capgemini_DataEngineering_Training/DataEngineering-Training/Week0/phase 1/README.md

 ## Approach
 - Created DataFrame using PySpark
-- Applied filtering conditions
+- Applied filtering operations
-- Selected specific columns
+- Selected required columns
-- Performed grouping and aggregation
+- Performed aggregation using groupBy()

-## Exercises Performed
+## Exercises
 1. Show all customers
 2. Show customers from Chennai
 3. Show customers with age > 25
 4. Show only customer_name and city
 5. Count customers city-wise

 ## Learnings
 - Basics of PySpark DataFrame
-- Difference between SQL and PySpark
+- SQL vs PySpark operations
 - Filtering and selecting data
 - Aggregation using groupBy()

 ## Conclusion
-This phase helped build a strong foundation in PySpark and understanding how SQL logic can be applied using DataFrame operations.
+This phase helped in understanding how SQL queries can be implemented using PySpark.